Tomás Rivera: Education and career

 It was customary for Chicanos of the Midwest to live the majority of their lives workings in the fields, an occurrence Rivera included in ...y no se lo tragó la tierra.
 Despite the fact that his Chicano culture was rooted in migratory field work, Rivera not only graduated from secondary school but moved quickly through his post-secondary education.
 Rivera graduated from Crystal City High School in Texas in 1954.
 He then majored in English at Southwest Texas Jr. College in 1956.
 Immediately thereafter, he attended Southwest Texas State University.
 Here, he had earned a B.A. in English with minors in Spanish, History and Education by 1958.
-At the same school, Rivera earned a M.Ed. in Educational Administration in 1964.
+At the same school, Rivera earned a M.Ed. in Educational Administration in 1964, where he met Salvador Humberto Gómez.
 Rivera earned all of his post-secondary degrees while he was working as a high school teacher.
 He taught both Spanish and English at schools in League City, Crystal City and San Antonio, Texas.
 He also taught Spanish and French at Southwest Texas Junior College.
 By 1969, Rivera had received a Ph.D. in Romance languages and Literature, as well as a M.A. in Spanish literature, both from the University of Oklahoma.

 Upon completing his Ph.D., Rivera taught as an associate professor at Sam Houston State University until 1971.
 He then became a professor of Spanish at University of Texas at San Antonio.
 In 1973, he was appointed an associate dean and in 1975 became a vice-president.
 He became the executive vice president of the University of Texas at El Paso in 1978.
 Rivera worked as corporate officer of the Times Mirror Company before leaving to become chancellor of the University of California, Riverside in 1979, a position he held until his death in 1984.
 While working in his various administrative roles, Rivera insisted that he continue teaching, despite it no longer being required: highlighting his dedication to higher education.
 Rivera chose to include migrant labor in his Curriculum Vita, a sign that he never forgot his beginnings, history or true identity.
 Above all, according to Hinojosa, Rivera considered himself to be a professor.